 This unique tour gives you the opportunity to visit the hallowed ground of the Kokoda Track, without the need to join a gruelling 10-day trek.
-Beginning in Port Moresby, we travel to Owers’ Corner (the start of the track) by four-wheel drive.
-We then fly to the end of the track at Kokoda village, and explore the battlefields in the area.
-On November 3 we will commemorate the 75th anniversary of the recapture of Kokoda, with a ceremonial flag-raising on the same spot Australian troops raised their flag in 1942.
+Beginning in Port Moresby, we travel to Owers’ Corner (the start of the track) by vehicle.
+We then fly to the end of the track at Kokoda village and explore the battlefields in the area.
 The tour concludes with a visit to the beachhead battlefields at Buna, Gona and Sanananda.
-This is a once-in-a-lifetime opportunity to visit key sites on the Kokoda Track, and to pay your respects to the 2000 Australians who were killed or wounded in this pivotal WWII campaign.
+This is a once-in-a-lifetime opportunity to visit key sites on the Kokoda Track, and to pay your respects to the 2,000 Australians who were killed or wounded in this pivotal WWII campaign.

-Day 1: Key WWII sites in Port Moresby and welcome dinner
+Day 2: Key WWII sites in Port Moresby

 Full Itinerary (Click here)

-This morning we will board our charter flight to Kokoda.
+We begin this morning with a charter flight to Kokoda.
 With just over thirty minutes flying time we will see some magnificent views of the Kokoda Track as we fly almost directly above the famous trail.
-Landing at the village of Kokoda we will be met by many local friends before being picked up by an air-conditioned 4WD.
+Landing at the Village of Kokoda, we will be met by many local friends.
 We will visit the Kokoda Plateau to view the memorials to Australian and Japanese troops, and the Herbert Kienzle museum.
-Our historian will bring to life the desperate struggle by the 39th Australian Infantry Battalion who fought two battles in the vicinity at the start of the Kokoda campaign.
-Today marks the 75th anniversary of the day a patrol from 2/31st Battalion, the vanguard of Maroubra Force, entered Kokoda Government Station.
+Our Historian will bring to life the desperate struggle by the 39th Australian Infantry Battalion who fought two battles in the vicinity at the start of the Kokoda campaign.
+On the 2nd November a patrol from 2/31st Battalion, the vanguard of Maroubra Force, entered Kokoda Government Station.
 This significant day represents the end of the Owen Stanley part of the Kokoda Campaign.
-The 4WD will take us on a sightseeing tour as we drive along part of the northern end of the Kokoda Track.
-Tonight we will stay in a basic but comfortable guest house on the Kokoda Plateau, where many a story will be told around the campfire this evening over a hearty meal.
+Our vehicle will take us on a sightseeing tour as we drive along part of the northern end of the Kokoda Track.
+Tonight we will stay in a basic but comfortable guest house on the Kokoda Plateau, where many a story will be told around the campfire this evening, over a hearty meal.
 (B, L, D)

-On 3 November 1942, the Maroubra Force commander, General George Vasey, marked the occasion of the recapture of Kokoda with a flag-raising ceremony witnessed by 25th Brigade.
-Now, 75 years later, we will be at Kokoda to attend the commemorative services.
-After the service, we will board our air-conditioned 4WD and head north towards the coast, and the village of Gona.
-Along the way our historian will stop at significant places including Oivi, the Kumusi River and Awala where the first contact was made between the Papuan Infantry Battalion and the advancing Japanese.
-Moving through Popondetta we will have a brief stop to take on supplies and view the war memorial.
+Today we board our air-conditioned vehicle and head north towards the coast, and the Village of Gona.
+Along the way our Historian will stop at significant places including Oivi, the Kumusi River and Awala, where the first contact was made between the Papuan Infantry Battalion and the advancing Japanese.
+Moving through Popondetta we will have a brief stop to pick up supplies and view the war memorial.
 Afterwards we will continue to Gona beach where we will tour the battlefield before making our way by boat to Sanananda.
 On arrival at Sanananda we will step ashore and enjoy a special welcome by the village chief Newman and his family.
 We will stay the next two nights in basic but comfortable accommodation at Sanananda.
 (B, L, D)

 Sadly our tour ends this morning after breakfast.
 We will be transferred to the airport for our flight back to Australia.
 The journey may be over but the memories will last a lifetime.
 (B)